IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

   "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/one-legged-bridge.jpg|One-legged Bridge on a BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Deadlift.jpg|Single Leg Romanian Deadlift on a BOSU Ball" ->}}

-**Squats for butt and legs:**
-Place your Bosu Ball dome-side down and stand on the flat side with your legs hip-width apart.
-Slowly squat down and hold this position for a few seconds.

-{{< fluid_pin_it_images
-  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/squat.jpg|Squat on a BOSU Ball" ->}}

 **Front Lunge for the legs:**
 The Bosu Ball is placed dome-side up in front of you.
 Step onto it with one leg and slowly get down into a lunge position.
 Drive off the BOSU, pushing through your front leg.
 Stand back and repeat with the other leg.